 While scholars agree that the Dionysius mentioned in Acts is not the same person as the author in question, no one denies the profound impact that this genius has had on Christian mysticism.
 Almost every medieval scholar in the East and the West cites Dionysius as authoritative.
-They also relied heavily on his teachings in the formation of many things.
-It is even said that Thomas Aquinas’ Summa Theologiae is essentially a flushed out version of what Dionysius wrote.
+His teaching can be felt very strongly in the words of St John of the Cross, The Cloud of Unknowing, Meister Eckhart, John Scotus Eriugena, and it is even often said that Thomas Aquinas’ Summa Theologiae is essentially a flushed out version of what Dionysius wrote.

-There are four surviving texts of Dionysius which we have today:
+There are four surviving texts (as well as a series of letters) of Dionysius which we have today: